Fatima-Shahid11/Fashion_Image_Classifier/README.md

 **Design choices:**
 - 3×3 kernels with `padding=1` to preserve spatial dimensions in convolutions
 - MaxPool layers handle downsampling (28 → 14 → 7)
-- Channel count grows (1 → 32 → 64) as spatial size shrinks — the classic CNN funnel
+- Channel count grows (1 → 32 → 64) as spatial size shrinks
 - Two conv blocks are enough for 28×28 inputs

 ---